aadilq/aadilq/README.md

 <h1 align="center">Hi 👋, I'm Aadil Qureshi</h1>
 <h3 align="center">Software Engineer in the Making</h3>
-My name is Aadil Qureshi and I am Sophomore at Florida International University doing a Bachelors of Arts in Computer Science!
+My name is Aadil Qureshi and I am a rising Junior at Florida International University doing a Bachelors of Arts in Computer Science!
 I am currently navigating the world of Computer Science (FullStack Development) and aspiring to be a Software Engineer!

-- 🔭 As right now, I am developing "CineMatch," which is a a comprehensive full-stack movie recommendation platform that helps users discover films based on their preferences.
-The application uses React/Vite styled with Tailwind CSS for the frontend and for the backend, It is built using Express.js along the TMDB API along with a secure API integration with TMDB services.
+- 🔭 As right now, I am developing an iOS weather app called CloudCast that shows the forecast for a certain location.
-- 🌱 I’m currently learning React, TailWindCSS, and Express.js
+- 🌱 I’m currently learning Full-stack Web dev and iOS development
 - 👯 I’m looking to collaborate on any FullStack Projects
 - 😄 Pronouns: He/Him